-Forklifts are just like any other piece of heavy-duty machinery: They need a little TLC from time to time.
-And if you’re in charge of general forklift maintenance, this task falls on you.
+Forklifts are like any other heavy-duty machinery: They occasionally require little TLC.
+And if you’re in charge of general forklift maintenance, that responsibility falls on you.

 This article will guide you through the maintenance protocols to keep your lifts in top shape, ensuring they remain efficient, productive, and safe.
-What’s more, we will share some tips on how to save money along the way.
+Additionally, we will share money-saving tips along the way.

 Specifically, we’ll cover: